fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 3. Select the **Select query** dropdown and choose the query that you'd like to run on a schedule.

-4. Select the **Frequency** dropdown and choose how often you'd like the query to run and send results to your log destination.
-If you're just starting out and unsure of how often you'd like the query to run, **Every hour** is a good frequency to start.
+4. Select the **Frequency** dropdown and choose how often you'd like the query to run and send results to your log destination. **Every hour** is a good frequency to start.
 You can change this later.

 5. Select **Schedule**.